mlochbaum/Singeli/doc/interpreter.md

       re{[4]u32, ft}
     }

 Okay so this isn't actually a good thing to use!
 Because `_MM_TRANSPOSE4_PS` modifies its arguments in place, but Singeli doesn't expect it to do that!
 So it could squash it together with another register that isn't supposed to be modified.
 Here it works because the registers in `ft` don't alias with any other registers, but it would be a lot better to write the transpose with normal instructions.
 And educational!
 I'll try doing this once there's built-in support for the unpack instructions that transpose needs I think.
+(And now there is and I did it!
+I put an explanation in the next section!)

 Now what I need to do is change the loop so it makes four vectors at a time, instead of only one.
 To initialize it I'm just going to extend our starting points using `merge{fs, next{next{fs}}}`.
 Then inside the loop I want to replace all four vectors instead of just making a new one.
 Since the number of values I want is divisible by 16 I don't have to worry about having any leftovers at the end, but if it wasn't I'd get an error and have to fix things.
 Before I get into explaining it, here's all the code together!